rokmc756/MinIO/README.md

 The main purpose of this project is actually very simple.
 Because there are many jobs to install different kind of MinIO versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.

-If you are working with MinIO such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.
+If you are working with MinIO such as Developer, Administrator, Field Engineer or Storage Administrator you could also utilize it very conviently as saving time.
 ## Where is this ansible playbook from and how is it changed?
 It's originated by itself.

 ## Supported MiniIO Versions
 * MinIO Version and Release Date: 20250422221226.0.0-1.
-Because the higher version of it require license.
+Because the higher version of it requires license.

 ## Supported Platform and OS
 * Virtual Machines
 * Baremetal
-* RHEL/CentOS/Rocky Linux 9.x, 10.x
+* RHEL/CentOS/Rocky Linux 9.x so far

 ## Prerequisite
 * MacOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.
 * Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt

-## Prepare ansible host to run MinIO ansible playbook
+## Prepare ansible host to setup MinIO by ansible playbook
 * MacOS
 ```yaml
 $ xcode-select --install